faberNovel/docker-android/README.md

 Images comes with:
 * Last two major Ruby versions
 * `rbenv`
+* Latestes version of the Google Cloud SDK, it can be used for Firebase Test Lab.
 * android api version described by image tag
 * android ndk described by image tag